-A welding procedure shall be developed for any hot tap welding projects.
+A welding procedure shall be developed for the hot tap welding job.
 All welders shall be qualified per applicable codes and specifications.
 Consideration may be given to welders with previous experience.
-As stated in API RP 2201 section 6.8, welding shall not be permitted closer than 18 inches to a flange or threaded connection or approximately 3 inches to a welded seam (including a longitudinal seam of welded piping) unless determined by an engineering review to be acceptable.
-All welds shall be visually inspected and tested before the connection of the hot tap machine.
-Dye Penetrant Testing, Ultrasonic, or Magnetic Particle Inspection (MPI) may also be utilized; however, pressure tests may be used to validate weld integrity.
-This topic will be discussed in much more detail in another article to appear on this website.
+As stated in API RP 2201 section 6.8, welding shall not be permitted closer than 18inches to a flange or threaded connection or approximately 3inches to a welded seam (including a longitudinal seam of welded piping) unless determined by an engineering review to be acceptable.
+All welds shall be visually inspected and tested before connection of the hot tap machine.
+Dye Penetrant Testing, Ultrasonic or Magnetic Particle Inspection (MPI) may also be utilized; however, pressure tests may be used to validate weld integrity.

 5.3.2 Weld Testing

 Welded joints must be tested to validate their integrity.
-If the temperature of the piping, pipeline or tank permits it, a leak test should be used to test welded joints per applicable codes.
+If the temperature of the piping, pipeline or tank permits it, a hydrotest should be used to test welded joints per applicable codes.
 The test pressure should be a minimum of 10% more than the operating pressure; however, if an internal collapse is envisaged, the test should not exceed 10% of the operating pressure.
 The test pressure may be reduced as per applicable codes.
-It is common practice to use Nitrogen to conduct a leak test.
-Normally a leak test is done when the hot tap machine is bolted onto the hot tap fitting prior to commencing, ensuring a proper assembly of the hot tap machine onto the fitting as well as a snoop test around the weld area.
+If the temperature does not permit a hydrotest, air or nitrogen with soap solution may be used on the weld.

 5.3.3 Process Fluid Velocity Requirements